Woodlanders Bringing you the best in rare native and exotic plants since 1979

 Common Name: Butterfly Iris

-Also known as Dietes bicolor.
-Clump forming rhizomatous subtropical Iris relative with long narrow grass-like leaves about 2'long.
-Flat yellow flowers with a brown spots at the base of the petals.
-Very striking plant for the moist semi-shady spot in...
+Also known as Dietes bicolor, this clump forming rhizomatous subtropical Iris relative has long narrow grass-like leaves about 2'long.
+The flat yellow flowers have brown spots at the base of the petals.
+This is a very striking plan...

 Morus rubra